gitkraken/gitkraken-client-docs/gitkraken-client/faq.md

 ### How to get SILLY (extended) logs

-To obtain extended SILLY (extended) logs:
+Obtain extended SILLY (extended) logs by doing the following:

 * Close GitKraken
 * (optional) Rename or move the \logs folder under ~\.gitkraken\logs.
 The data location for this folder on your OS can be found [here](/gitkraken-client/how-to-install/)
 * Start GitKraken from the CLI using the command `gitkraken -d SILLY`
+* All logs will be under the \logs folder
 * Reproduce the issue or error
-* All logs will be under the \logs folder

 ***